 Just like us, chickens need different food during the winter, specially if you want to keep them laying eggs!
 As you know, chickens need protein to make eggs but during the winter they’ll also need more carbohydrates to star warm.
 Feeding them properly will help them not only survive, but thrive during the cold months.
-Here are the best foods for chickens during the winter.
+Here are the best winter foods for chickens.

 Very few things are more delicious to chickens than some good bugs.
 They’re filled with protein and highly nutritious.
 Live food is quite rare to find naturally during the winter, so you can always just purchase dried mealworms like these ones.

 However an amazing way to get free bugs is with a bug board!
 Just grab any large piece of wood or any other flat surface and leave it on top of the grass for a few days.
-This will attract bugs that’ll crawl underneath for shelter.
+This will attract bugs that’ll crawl underneath for shelter and warmth.
 After a few days remove the board to put it elsewhere and let your chickens feast on live food!

 It may sound weird and wasteful to feed chickens their own eggs, specially when they’ll be so few during the winter.
 However eggs are quite nutritious for your chickens too!
 Chop some garlic and add some cayenne pepper to the eggs as a natural de-wormer.
 It’s a great way to keep them healthy during the winter!